GaneshJondhalekar/MusicOnEmotion/README.md

 7. Add this model file in project base direcrory where manage.py file is there.
 8. Run development server using python manage.py runserver

+Note: Some features are not implimented like setting ,profile,favorite.